mak-it/guides/RUBY-STYLE.md

 * Use `OptionParser` for parsing complex command line options and `ruby -s` for trivial command line options.

-* Write for 1.8, but avoid doing things you know that will break in 1.9.

 * Avoid needless metaprogramming.

 ## General